-Charles Baskerville was chair of the chemistry department from 1904-1922.
-Inspired by the work of Marie Curie and the earlier chemist, Jons Berzelius, Baskerville claimed the discovery of two elements which he called Carolinium and Berzelium.
-Although it proved to be incorrect, it was considered a valiant (not fraudulent!) effort to identify new radioactive elements at a time when the experimental techniques were nothing of what they are today.
-It earned Baskerville his place at City College.
+Charles Baskerville served as the chair of the chemistry department from 1904 to 1922.
+Inspired by the work of Marie Curie and the earlier chemist Jons Berzelius, Baskerville claimed to have discovered two elements which he named Carolinium and Berzelium.
+Although his claim was later proven incorrect, it was regarded as a valiant (not fraudulent!) effort to identify new radioactive elements at a time when experimental techniques were far less advanced than they are today.
+This endeavor earned Baskerville his place at City College.

 Baskerville’s original paper on the discovery of new elements derived from Thorium.

 Baskerville was quite the powerhouse.
-He completely reorganized the department, added new laboratory facilities, and acted as a consultant to the city, state, and federal governments in such fields as wood alcohol regulation and school and factory ventilation.
-Among the first scientists to study seriously the problem of industry-related illnesses.
-A fellow (1898) of the American Association for the Advancement of Science, Baskerville served as secretary of its chemical section (1898), secretary of the association's council (1899), and vice-president and section secretary (1903).
-Six books and over two hundred scientific papers, journals such as Science and Review of Reviews.
-The Undergraduate organization for chemistry, The Baskerville Society, is named after him.
+He completely reorganized the department, added new laboratory facilities, and acted as a consultant to the city, state, and federal governments in fields such as wood alcohol regulation and school and factory ventilation.
+He was among the first scientists to seriously study the problem of industry-related illnesses.
+Baskerville was a fellow (1898) of the American Association for the Advancement of Science.
+He served as secretary of its chemical section (1898), secretary of the association's council (1899), and vice-president and section secretary (1903).
+He authored six books and over two hundred scientific papers, which appeared in journals such as Science and Review of Reviews.
+The undergraduate organization for chemistry, The Baskerville Society, is named after him.

 Baskerville giving a chemistry lecture at City College, around the turn of the last century.